- Apple announces iOS 13, macOS Catalina, watchOS 6 and tvOS 13 updates

 - New iPadOS with dedicated interface for iPads

-- Beta versions of software will be released for developers
+- Beta versions of software released for developers; public betas will follow

 WWDC is one of the biggest dates in Apple's calendar, second only to the autumn iPhone launch in importance and hype.
 The Worldwide Developer Conference is Apple's summer training and networking event for software developers, but it begins with a series of product announcements that will be watched around the world.

-WWDC 2019's opening keynote speech will reveal major updates to the software running on the Mac, iPhone, iPad, Apple Watch and Apple TV, and see the release of those software updates in beta form.
-There may be hardware unveilings too: WWDC 2017 saw the launch of the HomePod, while three iPhone models have made WWDC debuts.
+WWDC 2019's opening keynote speech, which took place at 6pm (UK time) on 3 June, revealed major updates to the software running on the Mac, iPhone, iPad, Apple Watch and Apple TV, and saw the release of those software updates in beta form.
+There were important hardware unveilings too: we finally got a glimpse of the new Mac Pro and its accompanying premium monitor.

 The headline act.
 So many people have an iPhone, iPad or iPod touch that a chart-topping iOS app can potentially be downloaded hundreds of millions of times.